WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/pronouns.md

 *That* and *which* don't mean exactly the same thing and cannot be used interchangeably.

 **Example**

-[warning] The folder that is blue can be used. [/warning]
+[warning] The folder that is blue can be used. [/warning] This sentence describes a specific blue folder that can be used.

-[tip] The folder, which is blue can be used. [/tip]
+[tip] The folder, which is blue can be used. [/tip] This sentence describes a blue folder from a group of folders can be used.

 ## Pronouns and collective nouns